glideroggan/dream/readme.md

 # BUGS
+- edit-upcoming-workflow
+  - needs validation on the changes
 - building
   - centralize the entrypoints so that it can be reused in both dev and prod
 - header